quarrant/mobx-persist-store/Readme.md

 ## Global Configuration

-If you plan on using the same values for some options you can set them globally with the `configurePersistable` function.
+If you plan on using the same values for some options you can set them globally with the `configurePersistable`.

 ```javascript
 import { configurePersistable } from 'mobx-persist-store';